rcoh/angle-grinder/README.md

 # angle-grinder
 Slice and dice log files on the command line.

-[![asciicast](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh.png)](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh)

 Not the fanciest way to analyze log files, just like an angle-grinder, it will probably work.
 If you've ever been on a server, and wished you could have just a _little_ bit more power than tailing and grepping, this is for you.

+[![asciicast](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh.png)](https://asciinema.org/a/bEjKsArIFgOOnxzb1FMZMWPhh)

+## Installation
+Binaries are available for Linux, OS X and Free BSD: https://github.com/rcoh/angle-grinder/releases.
+Many more platforms (including Windows) are available if you compile from source.

 ## Query Synax